"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 These three categories offer the same variety of iconic symbols of typical network devices as the category described above.
-Here, no object data displayed with them, but only the icon is shown.
+Here, no object data is displayed, only the icon is shown.

 - Static Maps

 This category offers free or public domain geographical maps from different sources.
-For additional geographical maps, please see More section below.
+For additional geographical maps, please see the More section below.
 Note: The items in this section are independent from the selected Device Tree objects.

 - Status Icons

 This category shows options to insert status icons in different styles.
-These show the object name and an overview of how many sensors are in which state.
+These show the object name and an overview of how many sensors there are and their status.
 For example, you can add "traffic lights" or the QR code of a monitoring object to your map.
 There is also an object available for audible alert which will play a sound when the number of alarms of the monitored object are > 0.
-Please note that your browser must support playing embedded sounds (see More section below for further information).
+Please note that your browser must support playing embedded sounds (see the More section below for further information).

 - Geo Maps

 In this category you can choose from different geographical map styles from Google: road map, satellite, hybrid, and terrain maps.
-The location of the currently selected object in the Device Tree will be shown on the map as a pin mark.
+The location of the currently selected object in the Device Tree will be shown as a pin on the map.
 To use this feature, Geo Maps integration must be enabled and you have to enter a Location in the settings of the monitoring object you want to use this with.
-For more information, please see Geo Maps section.
+For more information, please see the Geo Maps section.
 Note: If Geo Maps integration is disabled, you will only see white boxes instead of map previews.

 This category offers different graph styles in several dimensions and detail.
 You can also select graphs including a legend or sensor states.